2022's best Apple deals deliver serious savings across the whole Apple range, from iPhones and iPads, to AirPods, Apple

 Best Apple iPhone XR and iPhone XS deals

 Apple iPhone XR and XS

 The iPhone 11's predecessor - a What Hi-Fi?
-Awards 2018 winner - might not be the latest and greatest phone, but it remains a solid buy.
-It features a crisp, vibrant screen and clear sound, so it's great device for watching movies on the move.
+Awards 2018 winner - might not be the latest and greatest phone, but it remains a solid buy thanks to a crisp, vibrant screen and clear sound.
 The XS originally hit the shelves at £999 (AU$1629) but you'll find it available much cheaper below.

 Like the sound of the XS but want a bigger screen?
 The 2018-released iPhone XS Max is for you.
-Apple no longer sells this model, so it won't be around much longer.
-On the upside, the XS, which hit the shelves at £1099 (AU$1799), is now available at a hefty discount.
+Apple no longer sells this model so you'll find the XS, which hit the shelves at £1099 (AU$1799), is available at a hefty discount.

 The most affordable of the 2018 iPhones was and remains the XR (£629, AU$1049).
 It has a 6.1in LCD screen and a single-sensor camera, but it remains a good choice for iPhone fans on a budget.